yashumayank/FastNeo/README.md

 FastNeo can be run with the following command:-

-`run_neoepitopes.sh [optional arguments] {input filename prefix}`
+`run_neoepitopes.sh [optional arguments] {input prefix}`

 The `optional arguments` provide an interface to customize some of the heuristics that are used to maximize the signal to noise ratio in the stranded RNAseq data.
-The only required parameter is the `input filename prefix`, and paired end RNA-seq data must be in two fastq files that are named as`input filename prefix_1.fastq` and `input filename prefix_2.fastq`.
+The only required parameter is the `input prefix`, and paired end RNA-seq data must be in two fastq files that are named as`input prefix_1.fastq` and `input prefix_2.fastq`.

 The following commandcan be run to detect only IEDB/TSNAdb neoepitopes and skip the gene fusions:-

-`runEpitopeDB_neoepitopes.sh [optional arguments] {sample_name}`
+`runEpitopeDB_neoepitopes.sh [optional arguments] {input prefix}`

 #### Optional arguments